Ph.D., Cognitive Neuroscience, Beijing Normal University, Beijing, China

 - (2010) Outstanding graduate student of Zhejiang Normal University

-I am interested in exploring the mechanisms that describe and/or affect behavioral and neuronal responses during empathy and decision making (especially moral and immoral decisions) in social interaction.
-In my research, I use diverse methods (Mturk, psychophysiological recordings, mouse tracking, computational modeling, EEG, TDCS/TMS and fMRI) to find answers to these questions:
+I am interested in exploring the mechanisms that describe and/or affect behavioral and neuronal responses during decision making in social interaction.
+In my research, I use diverse methods (Mturk, psychophysiological recordings, mouse tracking/eye tracking, computational modeling, EEG, TDCS/TMS and fMRI) to find answers to social neuroscience questions:

 - 2018-2021 Project of “Neural mechanism of dishonesty in social interactions” Supported by The National Natural Science Foundation of China (NSFC)